ComoYo-Yanke/MOA/FixRecord.md

 | bug#26-81701 | Original Functional Bug | Continue to follow up optimization, conduct iterative rectification together with defects, and promote complete problem closure | Temporary repair completed, core functions available; defect#26-81801 introduced by temporary fix |
 | defect#26-81801 | Defect | Continuously track the recurrence rule of the problem, optimize and debug the code, iteratively repair the defect until the problem is completely resolved | Introduced after temporary fix of bug#26-81701.
 Window size jitters when dragging window position, not fixed yet |

-### Status Definition
-- **Pending**: The problem is confirmed and discovered, no repair work has been carried out temporarily
-- **Temporarily Fixed**: Core faults are resolved, functions are available, with minor defects to be optimized
-- **Fully Fixed & Closed**: All related problems are completely resolved without remaining defects, accepted and passed
-- **Postponed**: The problem is valid and confirmed, and the repair is delayed due to version schedule and priority

 ### Update Log
 - 2026-08-17: Recorded bug#26-81701, the original core business function of the project was abnormal, problem registered.